SanjanaCode/AirBnB-Data-Analysis/Data/processed/README.md

+# Processed Data:

-This directory contains the processed data.
+This directory contains **processed data**.
+* it contains cleaned and proccessed data exports.